Should Kids Be Able to Have Social Media Accounts?

 At a glance

-In this lesson, students will explore a fully developed Kialo discussion on the question, “should kids be able to have social media accounts?”
+In this lesson, students will explore a fully developed Kialo discussion on the question, “Should kids be able to have social media accounts?”
 Students will then vote on claims in order to identify some of the best arguments in the discussion.
 Finally, students can use the voted-on discussion to prepare for writing an essay or delivering a speech.

 Students will be assessed on the activity of their choosing: a short essay or short speech.